10 Remote Hiring Tips Every Manager Needs To Know

 8. State Your Expectations

 One of the most crucial stages after hiring remote workers is establishing clear standards and expectations.
 Expectations must be quite explicit and even better if written down so that there is no later misunderstanding.
-This should include everything from working hours, routine procedures, response times to corporate culture.
+This should include everything from working hours, routine procedures, and response times to corporate culture.

 9. Take Them Through a Typical Work Day